peteroupc/peteroupc.github.io/bernsupp.md

 $$\eta(n)=\sum_{k\ge \log_2(n)} \phi(2^k),$$

 _for every integer n&ge;1 that's a power of 2.
-If the infinite series &eta;(n) converges to a finite value for each such $n$, and if it converges to 0 as $n$ gets large, then the following scheme for f(&lambda;) is valid in the following sense:_
+If the series &eta;(n) converges to a finite value for each such $n$, and if it converges to 0 as $n$ gets large, then the following scheme for f(&lambda;) is valid in the following sense:_

 _There are polynomials $g_n$ and $h_n$ (where $n\ge 1$ is an integer power of 2) as follows.
 The $k$-th Bernstein coefficient of $g_n$ and $h_n$ is **fbelow**(n, k) and **fabove**(n, k), respectively (where $0\le k\le n$), where:_